KevinZeng08/simple-db-hw-2021/lab5.md

 right child pointer.
 Adjacent keys share a child pointer, so internal nodes containing *m* keys have *m*+1 child pointers.
 Leaf nodes can either contain data entries or pointers to data entries in other database files.
-For simplicity, we will implement a B+tree in which the leaf pages actually contain the data entries.
+For simplicity, we will implement a B+tree in which the **leaf pages actually contain** **the data entries**.
 Adjacent leaf pages are linked together with right and left sibling pointers, so range scans only require one initial search through the root and internal nodes to find the first leaf page.
 Subsequent leaf pages are found by following right (or left) sibling pointers.